Tuesday, December 31, 2024

 1944-2024: Eighty Years of Grandpa's Armband

-For as long as I can remember, my grandfather's framed Maquis armband hung on the wall of his study.
-It was so important to him, that when he immigrated to the USA in 1947, he made room for it in his suitcase (my grandparents immigrated with 3 months' worth of salary, 2 young daughters, and 2 suitcases, so space was tight).
-I don't know when he framed it, or where he kept it before they built their house on South Gary in Tulsa, but after they moved in, in the mid-1950s, it went up on the wall of his study where it stayed for the next 45 years.
+For as long as I can remember, my grandfather's framed Maquis armband hung on the wall of his study in the house on South Gary in Tulsa.
+It was so important to him that when he immigrated to the USA in 1947, he made room for it in his suitcase (my grandparents immigrated with 3 months' worth of salary, 2 young daughters, and 2 suitcases, so space was tight).
+I don't know when he framed it, but sometime in the 1950s, it went up on the wall of his study, where it stayed for the next 45 years.

 Note: Click on the images to enlarge.